meselekebede/waste-classifier-project/README.md

 This is an early-stage prototype and may misclassify some items.
 Designed for educational purposes and as a foundation for smart waste management systems.
 Easily extendable to support more classes like e-waste, biodegradable, etc.
-🤝 Contributing
+🤝 Contributing:
 Contributions are welcome!
 If you'd like to:

-Add new features (e.g., more classes)
+Add new features (e.g., more classes),
-Improve accuracy with data augmentation
+Improve accuracy with data augmentation,
-Convert to mobile app or backend API
+Convert to mobile app or backend API,
 Feel free to open an issue or submit a pull request.

 📬 Feedback & Questions
 If you have any questions or want help deploying this yourself, feel free to reach out or leave a comment!

 🏆 Credits

 Dataset: [TrashNet](https://github.com/garythung/trashnet)

 Frameworks: PyTorch, TorchVision, Streamlit